Southfield SchoolExtracurricular Activities

 Lower School Art Club

-Art Club is for 2nd-4th grade students who love art and want more opportunities to create!
+Art Club is for 2nd-4th Grade students who love art and want more opportunities to create!
 Students are given the opportunity to explore their creative ideas and talents through projects that are an extension of the elementary arts curriculum.
 Session topics will range from: painting, clay, drawing, and recycled art, to name a few.
-This club meets Mondays after school September 9th-November 4th.

 Lower School Running Club